aplteam/Tatin/docs/PackageConfiguration.md

 The name of a text file (that contains code) or a folder (that contains a collection of code files).

+If it's a single file it might be anything with the extension `.aplf` (a function), `.aplo` (an operator), `.aplc` (a class script), `.apln` (a namespace script) or `.apli` (an interface script).

+If it's a folder it might contain any number and mixture of the aforementioned files.
+Any files with other extension are misplaced and well be ignored entirely.

+If `source` is left empty Tatin will attempt to identify the source itself.

+* If there is any script file found with the aforementioned extension that file will become the source.

+* If there is no file with such an extension all folders are investigated except those mentioned as "assets".
+If there is just one folder left that carries one or more files with the aforementioned extensions then that folder will become the source.

+* If Tatin cannot establish the source an error will be thrown.

 #### tags

 A simple text vector, possibly empty (though that is not recommended), that should contain semicolon-separated lists of tag words.
 These can be helpful to filter packages when searching for a solution to a particular problem.